The world is cruel. To continue believing in a loving God in the face of a cruel world requires tremendous depth.

 The 1995 incident proved the danger of this mindset.

-Specifically, theological training teaches you several things: Discerning the nature of prophecy—prophetic literature in the Bible (like Revelation, Daniel) has specific literary rules and historical contexts; it’s not a codebook for matching current events.
-Understanding the multiplicity of God’s nature—“judgment” isn’t the only mode of God’s interaction with humanity, nor even the primary mode; the Bible equally discusses grace, companionship, and presence in suffering.
-Questioning the legitimacy of authority—when a pastor claims to have received “God’s revelation,” you have theological grounds and responsibility to examine that claim.
+Specifically, theological training teaches you several things: how to discern the nature of prophecy—prophetic literature in the Bible (like Revelation, Daniel) has specific literary rules and historical contexts; it’s not a codebook for matching current events.
+Understanding the multiplicity of God’s nature—“judgment” is not the only, or even primary, mode of God’s interaction with humanity; the Bible equally discusses grace, companionship, and presence in suffering.
+Questioning the legitimacy of authority—when a pastor claims to have received “revelation from God,” you have theological grounds and responsibility to examine that claim.

 The Antidote to Fear Is Not Certainty

 When people face uncertainty, they instinctively crave certainty.
-When Taiwan Strait tensions rise, the certain answer is “God will judge Taiwan.”
-When earthquakes cause casualties, the certain answer is “some group’s sin brought retribution.”
+Taiwan Strait tensions are high—the certain answer is “God will judge Taiwan.”
+Earthquake casualties are severe—the certain answer is “some group’s sin brought retribution.”
 These answers are all terrible, but they share a common “advantage”: they make people feel the world can be understood, even if that understanding is distorted.

 Reconstruction After Collapse

-I’m not trying to negate faith.
-Quite the opposite.
+I’m not trying to negate faith—quite the opposite.

-These are all sandy foundations.
+These are all foundations of sand.

 Opening Our Eyes

-Each time, I want to ask the same question: can your faith withstand opening your eyes to see the real world?
+Every time, I want to ask the same question: can your faith withstand opening your eyes to see the real world?